rossmclendon/PersonalBlog/_posts/2022-09-07-RhodeIsland2022DemocraticGovernorDebate.md

  - Foulkes and Brown got in some good zingers on McKee regarding Tidewater.
 I see that potentially turning into a major debacle for McKee down the road, but I'm not so sure how much it will figure into this election.
  - Gorbea chose to burn 10% of her closing remarks time with “thank you” statements, which sort of struck me as representative of the overall way she came across - not the most substantive.
  - In McKee's closing statement, he referred to his time at governor during the “Biggest state of emergency in the history of the state of Rhode Island” (that may be a rough quote - the WPRI site didn't let you rewind the video).
 Left me wondering if they teach history in Rhode Island schools or just hyperbole.
+ - McKee asserted that everything he's done as governor has been to act in the best interest of Rhode Islanders.
+That's what I want from a governor.
+It's one of the things we regularly pray for at my church when we pray for those in authority over us.
+But it's also something I have a hard time squaring with the details I know about the ILO saga.

 ## Notes to Tim and Ted
  - Pretty good job of being uniformly adversarial in how they put the questions to the candidates.